-Every job application should include a covering letter unless the advertisement clearly states not to include one.
+Every job application should include a cover letter unless the advertisement clearly states not to include one.

-You will notice how the applicant shares her knowledge and expresses interest towards working for the organisation.
-Use it as an example for your cover letter.
+You will notice how the applicant shares her knowledge and expresses interest in working for the organization.
+Use it as an example of your cover letter.

 An interviewer won’t devote more than a minute scanning a resume.
 You have to make the best impact.
 Here are two resume samples.

 Moving on, here are some resume writing tips to secure a finance internship.

 - even if you don’t have internship experience, mention other contributing factors scoring high in finance classes or being a part of finance/investment clubs in college